maxlebedev/maleficer/README.md

 # Plot
 The player is an ambitous and foolhardy wizard school dropout.
 They start with some default spells, but learn many more via exploration.

-# Spells

 ## Mechanical Ideas
 	- teleportation/forced movement
 	- info gathering (bigger sight radius, heartbeat counter)
-	- terrain generation (create new hallways)
+	- terrain generation (create new hallways, wall pillars)
 	- grant status `Foo X` where x ticks down every turn (Bleed 3, Slow 2, etc)

 ## Resource Ideas (partial alternatives to current cooldowns)
-	- Like MTG: 5 different kinds of mana, with some mechanical niche protection
+	- Mostly cooldown based
 	- Stats: a stat for magic reserves, magnitude, duration, AOE size/range, etc

 # Design Questions
 	- Why explore the level, (vs doing down asap)
+		- Better Spell scrolls
 	- What is the progression system?
+		- Between Games
+			- Horizontal power scaling.
+			- New starting spells
+			- New characters that mix up the gameplay a bit
+		- In game
+			- Better scrolls
+			- power ups of some other kind?

 # Map Plans
 	- cave levels